 At this point, most essays and articles are not exactly timely, especially if you are focusing on life during lockdown which has been the same for oh about six weeks now.
 But, you can write short op-eds (slices of life and opinion) and get them published in most publications fairly quickly.
 The key is to write it at no more than 700 words.

 As I already mentioned briefly, I am teaching Writing Parenthood online for NYU this summer.
 I wasn’t planning to originally, but with quarantine and all plans up in the air when NYU asked, I said YES.
 I’m also teaching a class at NYU on journalism for teens for a special program.

 My students have recently been published in The New York Times, The Daily News, The Washington Post, The Huffington Post, Next Avenue and more.
 Sign up here.

 What I Wrote

-I wrote My Teen Is Frozen in Place & I Am Momentarily Able to Relax for Romper.
+I wrote My Teen Is Frozen in Place, and Momentarily Am Able To Relax for Romper

 I wrote I Was Determined to Breastfeed, But Nothing Went As Planned for Ravishly.

 I wrote Ava McDonald, Teen Founder of Zfluence Sells To Brands Because Her Generation (Z) Keeps Social Media Real for my column for Forbes.

 I wrote Strung Out Author, Erin Khar’s Inspiring Path to Publication for my column for Forbes.

 Best of luck with your writing.
 I am taking on a limited number of students for September 2020 (you can see my testimonials here).